toasterparty/metroid-fool/spoiler.md

 ### Farce Reveal

 - **Artifact Temple - Phazon Suit**
-- Gimmick revealed plainly - The player must return any and all artifacts to enter the crater
+- Gimmick revealed plainly - The player must return any and all artifacts to enter the crater, and the ghosts are angry about it
+    - Chozo: Life Grove ghost fight
-- Ruined Shrine Ghost Fight
+    - Lifegiver: Ruined Shrine ghost fight
+    - World: HoTE ghost fight
-- Sunchamber Ghost Fight
+    - Wild: Sunchamber ghost fight
-- Invincible flying pirates in Triclops Pit puzzle
+    - Nature: Invincible flying pirates in Triclops Pit puzzle
+    - Strength: Warrior Shrine but it's up high
-- Control Tower is harder because gravity was turned back on
+    - Control Tower: Same puzzle but harder because gravity is turned on
-- World ghost fight
-- Warrior the artifact return spot way up high in the room
+    - Sun: The sheegoth and bombus are in the artifact room
+    - Spirit: Nothing
+    - Warrior: Phazon Elite active
+    - Newborn: Blocks require power bombs

 ### Bosses